realm/realm-js/examples/rn-multiple-realms/README.md

-# A Netflix-Like App with Multiple Realms in Realm React Native SDK
+# A Netflix-Like App with Multiple Realms Using Atlas Device SDK for React Native

-A Netflix-like example app showcasing how to use different Realms in [MongoDB's Realm React Native SDK](https://www.mongodb.com/docs/realm/sdk/react-native/).
+A Netflix-like example app showcasing how to use different Realms in [MongoDB's Atlas Device SDK for React Native](https://www.mongodb.com/docs/realm/sdk/react-native/).
 All users can browse (not play) movies from MongoDB's [Mflix sample dataset](https://www.mongodb.com/docs/atlas/sample-data/sample-mflix/#std-label-mflix-movies), but only users who register with email and password are able to sync, read, add, and remove movies saved to "My List".

 > This example app does not support playing any movies.